jhpyle/docassemble/_docs/objects.md

 Objects can also become non-nascent if information for the "unique ID" column is gathered, and a record exists for that unique ID.
 The object will automatically become non-nascent when the columns of the record are read from the [SQL] database and used to populate attributes of the [`DAObject`].
+For example, in the interview above, if you create a "customer" with a particular SSN during one interview session, and then in a subsequent interview session you input the same SSN, the remaining attributes of the [`DAObject`] will be populated.
+In other words, all you have to do is create a "shell" object of type [`Individual`] with the `ssn` attribute defined, and then, as part of the automatic synchronization process, all of the other attributes of the [`Individual`] will be populated.

-For purposes of creating a new record in [SQL], the "unique ID" column is also treated as one of the "required" columns that must be defined before a new record can be created in the [SQL] database table.

-Thus, if you want to use an object in your interview answers but you don't want it saved to [SQL], just refrain from defining the information for the "unique ID" column, and it will never synchronize with the [SQL] table.
+For purposes of creating a new record in [SQL], the "unique ID" column is treated as one of the "required" columns that must be defined before a new record can be created in the [SQL] database table.
+Thus, if you want to use an object in your interview answers but you don't want it saved to [SQL], and the object uses a "unique ID" column, just refrain from defining the information for the "unique ID" column, and it will never synchronize with the [SQL] table.

-Non-nascent objects can become "zombies" if they continue exist in the interview answers of a session but the row of the [SQL] table with which the object had been associated is deleted.
+The "nascent" stage of an object allows you to use several screens to collect information about an item before writing anything to the SQL database; the information is stored in the interview answers but not in the SQL database.
+This allows you to use the interview answers as a kind of "staging area" for information before writing it to the SQL database.

+If an object is stored both in the interview answers and in Python, but then it changes inside the SQL server, then the next time the interview answers are retrieved, the attributes in the Python objects will be updated with the values in SQL.

+However, if the item is deleted from SQL, then when the corresponding Python object is retrieved, it will become a "zombie" object.
+It will continue to have the attributes that were known the last time the object was synchronized with SQL, but it will be disconnected from the SQL database and will only exist as an ordinary Python object in the interview answers.

 The "nascent" quality of an object is tracked internally using the instance attribute [`_nascent`] (which will be `True` or `False`).
 The "zombie" quality of an object is tracked using the instance attribute [`_zombie`] (which will be `True` or `False`).

-The "required" attributes of a class are defined by setting the [`_required`] attribute of the class.
-(Note that a class attribute is different from an instance attribute; a class attribute is read-only and is defined in the [Python module] file.)
+The "required" attributes are defined by setting the [`_required`] attribute of the class.
+(Note that a class attribute is different from an instance attribute; a class attribute is read-only and is defined in the [Python module] file, whereas instance attributes can be added, deleted, or modified at any time.)
 The "unique ID" of a class is defined by setting the [`_uid`] attribute of the class.
 For example, in the above [Python module], the [`_required`] class attribute was set to `'first_name'` and the [`_uid`] attribute name was set to `'ssn'`.

-The mapping between the [`DAObject`] characteristics and the values of database columns are controlled by the [`db_get()`] and [`db_set()`] methods of the class.
+The mapping between the [`DAObject`] characteristics and the values of database columns is controlled by the [`db_get()`], [`db_set()`], and [`db_null()`] methods of the class.
 The [`db_get()`] method takes a column name and tries to obtain a value for it from [Python] land.
 The [`db_set()`] method takes a column name and a value from [SQL] land and saves that value in [Python] land.
 For example, in the above [Python module], the `first_name` column is associated with `.name.first` attribute of the `Customer` object.
+The [`db_null()`] method takes a column name and tries to delete the object attribute in [Python] land that is associated with the given column.

 When you initialize an object, you can give it the unique ID, and if a record exists in SQL with that unique ID, then the object will be